Philippines–Saudi Arabia relations

-Both countries have embassies in each other's territory.
-The Philippines has an embassy in Riyadh, and a consulate-general in Jeddah.
+The Philippines has an embassy in Riyadh and a consulate-general in Jeddah.
 Saudi Arabia has an embassy in Makati.

 Muslim pilgrims from the Philippines visit the cities of Mecca and Medina as part of the Hajj.
 In 2019, the Philippines was given a quota of 8,000 pilgrims.
-The Bureau of Pilgrimage and Endowment of the National Commission of Muslim Affairs is responsible for administering and processing the travel requirements of Filipino pilgrims.
+The Bureau of Pilgrimage and Endowment of the National Commission of Muslim Affairs is responsible for administering and processing the travel requirements of Philippine pilgrims.